syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 factor is the rate at which, the balance declines.
 If factor is omitted, it is assumed to be 2 (the double-declining balance method).

-> Note: All five arguments must be positive numbers.
+N> All five arguments must be positive numbers.

 ### Remarks